Online help

 Similar to traditional routing, routing in OpenVPN networks will also use routing rules.
 Two types of rules are added for an OpenVPN server with this:

 • Local routes: These routes will be entered in the local routing table of the router.
 These inform the router about the networks that are located behind the OpenVPN tunnels to the OpenVPN clients.
-The routes are defined via an IP adress, an OpenVPN interface and a Common Name.
-If the router receives a data packet that is addressed to the specified IP adress, it will forward it to the specified OpenVPN interface and the respective client in its OpenVPN network.
+The routes are defined via an IP address, an OpenVPN interface and a Common Name.
+If the router receives a data packet that is addressed to the specified IP address, it will forward it to the specified OpenVPN interface and the respective client in its OpenVPN network.
 The client will be identified by the Common Name.

 • Push routes: These routes will be communicated to a certain client or all clients and entered in the local routing table there.
 These inform the clients, which networks are behind the server and the other clients in the OpenVPN network.
-The routes are defined via an IP adress, an OpenVPN interface and a Common Name.
+The routes are defined via an IP address, an OpenVPN interface and a Common Name.
 The Common Name defines the client, to which this route will be communicated.
 If no Common Name is specified, this route will be communicated to all clients and entered in their local routing table.
-If the client router receives a data packet that is addressed to the specified IP adress, it will forward it to the OpenVPN server in the OpenVPN network at the specified OpenVPN interface.
+If the client router receives a data packet that is addressed to the specified IP address, it will forward it to the OpenVPN server in the OpenVPN network at the specified OpenVPN interface.

 IPsec